Orloch314/Kflux/README.md

 git clone https://github.com/Orloch314/kflux.git
 cd kflux

-# 2. Start the backend (Node.js server)
+# 2. Install % start the backend (Node.js server)
 cd backend
+Nnpm install
 node server.js

+Don't change any file

+# 2. Install the frontend (Node.js server)
+cd frontend
+npm install

+Don't change any file, don't start the frontend

-# 3. In a separate terminal, start the Electron frontend
+# 3. In a separate terminal, INSTALL & start the Electron frontend
-cd ../Kflux-electron
+cd Kflux-electron
-npm start
+npm install --save-dev electron npm start

+Don't change any file

 ⚙️ Configuration
 Before use, configure:

 KNIME executable path (e.g. C:\Program Files\KNIME\knime.exe)
+Change the workflow you may see to yours
+Delete the contents of backend/data/logs.json and backend/data/history.json

+Notifications via email and MS Teams are not working at the moment

 📄 License
 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).